Moose cavalry: Sweden

 The moose (Eurasian elk, Alces alces alces) had been used in Sweden to draw the sleighs of royal couriers since at least the reign of Charles IX.
 They proved effective in this role, able to travel around 230 miles in a day.
-Some sources state that as a development of this role Charles XI (1660–1697) trialled the use of moose cavalry.
+Some sources state that as a development of this role, Charles XI (1660–1697) trialled the use of moose cavalry.
 The intention was apparently to replace the horses of one of his cavalry regiments with moose, to avoid the need to import horses as was the contemporary practice.
 It is said to have been thought that the animals would cause fear in the horses of enemy cavalry, allowing formations to be broken without the need for artillery or musketry.
 The idea was allegedly presented to the Royal Swedish Academy of Sciences in Stockholm.

 It is said that during training the moose was too fearful to allow itself to be ridden into battle and took fright at the sound of gunfire.
-They were also said to be of too peaceful a nature for the purpose.
+They were also said to be of too peaceful in nature for the purpose.
 Moose were also more susceptible to disease than horses and there was difficulty in feeding the animals which were used to foraging across large areas rather than being fed on fodder in pasture.

-Swedish historian Dick Harrison has stated that he has found no evidence for the trial or use of moose cavalry in contemporary sources and that it is most likely a myth.
+Swedish historian Dick Harrison has stated that he has found no evidence for the use of moose cavalry in contemporary sources.
+The only evidence comes from 19th century rumors about a past moose cavalry.
+(Though he does note that there were serious attempts to domesticate moose, at least in the 19th century.)